Table of Contents

 What should you do before moving in together?

 Cohabiting couples do not enjoy the same rights as married couples.
-As such, you should think about getting a Cohabitation Agreement or a Declaration of Trust if you are moving into a property that is solely owned by someone you are not married to.
+As such, you should think about getting a Cohabitation Agreement or a Declaration/Deed of Trust if you are moving into a property that is solely owned by someone you are not married to.

 A cohabitation agreement can help to determine how shared properties will be divided in the unlikely event that the relationship fails.
 A cohabitation agreement may also include a declaration from the partner who does not own the property, stating that they will not acquire any financial interest in the home regardless of their payments or contributions.